Comparing Copper and PEX Pipes

 Perhaps the biggest disadvantage of PEX pipes, depending on your needs, is that they cannot be used outside because UV rays will cause PEX piping to degrade.
 PEX also has a shorter lifespan than copper, and, unlike copper, it is not recyclable.

 Need PEX or Copper Piping?
-Contact Plumbing Services in Cambridge
+Contact Plumbing Services in Kitchener/Waterloo, Guelph and Cambridge

-If you've decided that you'd prefer copper or PEX piping, or if you could use some more advice for choosing between the two, then the Cambridge plumbers at Tiger Plumbing are here to help.
+If you've decided that you'd prefer copper or PEX piping, or if you could use some more advice for choosing between the two, then the plumbers at Tiger Plumbing in Kitchener/Waterloo, Guelph and Cambridge are here to help.
 Our team of full-service plumbers can let you know which one we would recommend for your home and can replace everything from one section of piping to your home's entire plumbing system.

-For reliable and trusted Cambridge plumbing services that will ensure your home's plumbing system is built to last, get in touch with Tiger Plumbing today.
+For reliable and trusted plumbing services Kitchener/Waterloo, Guelph and Cambridge that will ensure your home's plumbing system is built to last, get in touch with Tiger Plumbing today.